Reviews You Can Rely On

 Slow write speeds for advanced tasks

-If you have relatively basic memory card needs — 1080p video recording, non-RAW photography, etc. — you likely won't need substantial storage capacities or extreme speeds.
+If you have relatively basic memory card needs — like recording 1080p videos or taking jpeg photos — you probably don't need to pay for top-of-the-line storage capacities or extreme data transfer speeds.
 That's where the SanDisk 32GB Ultra SDHC comes in.
-It provides enough firepower for common tasks while keeping costs significantly less than faster cards.
-They cite that the card can handle shock forces, water, and temperature extremes, plus it won't be affected by the X-ray machines at the airport.
+It provides enough firepower for common tasks while keeping costs significantly lower than faster cards.
+Like most of their products, SanDisk claims that this card can handle shock forces, water, and temperature extremes and that it won't be affected by the X-ray machines at the airport.

-The lower price comes with some tradeoffs.
-While the speeds are adequate for most uses, they aren't sufficient for some advanced camera drones.
+Like most things, the lower price point comes with tradeoffs.
+For instance, the speeds aren't sufficient for some advanced camera drones.
+That said, they're adequate for most uses.
 If you like to shoot burst images in RAW, the speeds will also slow you down.
-That said, we had no issues recording 4K video with this card.
-As long as you're not looking to complete data-intensive tasks, the SanDisk Ultra SDHC provides a low price for reliable performance.
+Still, we had no issues recording 4K video with this card.
+As long as you're not planning on completing data-intensive tasks, the SanDisk Ultra SDHC provides reliable performance at a low price.
+Really though, the superior SanDisk Extreme Pro UHS-I isn't that much more expensive and is well worth the extra few dollars.

 The SanDisk Ultra balances performance and price quite well.